 Costa Rica is known for its rainforests, beaches, volcanoes and biodiversity.
 Roughly a quarter of Costa Rica is made up of protected jungle, teeming with wildlife including spider monkeys and the quetzal birds.

-Our favourite area is Quanacaste on the north-west coast which borders the pacific ocean.
+Our favourite area is Guanacaste on the northwest coast which borders the pacific ocean.
 It’s the least touristy part of Costa Rica.
 Once you’ve flown into the country, the best and only way to see it is by renting a car and self-driving.
-This gives you ultimate freedom to explore where and when you want.
+This gives you the ultimate freedom to explore where and when you want.

 Things to do in Guanacaste include: